 Country information for Spain - Assessment within inclusive education systems

-As with the Organic Act on Education (LOE), the Act on the Improvement of the Quality of Education (LOMCE, 2013) focuses attention on learners with specific educational support needs.
-This concept covers learners who require additional educational support because of special educational needs, specific learning difficulties, attention deficit hyperactivity disorder, high intellectual capacity, late entry to the education system or due to personal circumstances or past school records.
+As with the Organic Act on Education (LOE), the Organic Act of Modification of LOE (LOMLOE, 2020) focuses attention on learners with specific educational support needs.
+This includes learners who require additional educational support because of special educational needs, developmental delay, developmental language and communication disorders, attention or learning disorders, severe ignorance of the language of learning, socio-educational vulnerability, high intellectual abilities, late entry to the education system or due to personal circumstances or past school records.

-According to the LOMCE (2013), special education is understood as a combination of material and human resources available to the education system to meet the needs (whether temporary or permanent) that pupils may have.
-In this sense, the education system must have the necessary resources so that pupils with special educational needs may achieve the general goals set for all pupils.
-The principle of normalisation, with the aim of promoting school inclusion, underlies this Act and the Organic Act on Education.
+According to the LOMLOE, the education system must have the necessary resources for learners with SEN to achieve the learning objectives appropriate to their development.
+The principle of normalisation, with the aim of promoting school inclusion, underlies the Organic Act on Education.

-The LOMCE stipulates that, in the case of pupils with special educational needs, the identification and evaluation of their needs will be carried out, as early as possible, by teams of professionals with different qualifications, and in the way education administrative authorities determine.
-These professionals will establish performance plans with regard to each pupil’s educational needs.
-At the end of each year, the evaluation team will assess the extent to which the objectives set out in the plan have been achieved.
-This will facilitate the introduction of the necessary adaptations and changes in the intervention plans, including the most suitable type of schooling according to learners’ educational needs, so as to facilitate, whenever possible, their access to a better inclusive system.
+The LOMLOE stipulates that teams of professionals with different qualifications will identify learners with SEN and evaluate their needs as early as possible, as determined by education administrative authorities.
+These professionals will establish performance plans for each learner’s educational needs.
+At the end of each year, the evaluation team will assess how far the objectives set out in the plan have been achieved.
+This will facilitate necessary adaptations and changes to the intervention plans, to facilitate learners’ access to or permanence in the most inclusive system possible.

-The education administrative authorities are responsible for the early childhood schooling of children with SEN and the development of programmes to facilitate schooling in primary and compulsory secondary education mainstream schools.
+The education administrative authorities are responsible for the early childhood education of children with SEN and for developing programmes to facilitate education in primary and compulsory secondary mainstream schools.

-The education administrative authorities are also responsible for the schooling of learners with SEN after compulsory education, and for making the necessary adaptations of the exams, as stated by law, when required.
+The education administrative authorities are also responsible for the education of learners with SEN after compulsory education, and for making the necessary adaptations to the exams, as stated by law, when required.